Street Litter

 If I pick up the litter after an officer has approached me, do I still receive a fine?

 Offering to pick up the litter is not a legal defence to committing the offence.
-You should not have acted in an anti-social manner by dropping the litter.
+You should not have acted in an anti-social manner by dropping litter.
 If you are caught by an enforcement officer then you should expect to receive a fine.

 I have limited funds and will not be able to pay in time, what can I do?

 The penalty notice has been issued as an opportunity to avoid prosecution in a Magistrates Court.
-If you are unable to pay the penalty in the prescribed period then you could be summonsed to Court.
+If you are unable to pay the penalty in the prescribed period then you could be summonsed to court.

 If the matter does result in legal action, and you are found guilty, then your financial means will be taken into consideration by the Magistrates Court.
 They will then assess the level of the fine and agree to a time limit for making payment of the fine and any related costs